KevinFerin/SCBert/README.md

 ee.explore(color = labels)                   #Generate a plot with PCA of the embedded vectors with colors corresponding to the labels
 ```

+### Built-in example

+There is a built-in example that you can find in the example folder.
+It comes with it's own data which is the CLS-fr composed of Amazon reviews from different sources (DVD, CD, Livres)

 ### Installation

 You can either download the zip file or use the Pypi package that you can install with the following command :